PrefectHQ/prefect/docs/getting-started/installation.md

 ### Checking your installation

-To check that Prefect was installed correctly, use the Prefect CLI command `prefect version`.
-Running this command should print version and environment details to your console.
+To confirm that Prefect was installed correctly, run the command `prefect version` to print the version and environment details to your console.

 <div class="terminal">
 ```
 $ prefect version
-Version:             2.10.4
+Version:             2.10.21
 API version:         0.8.4
-Python version:      3.9.16
+Python version:      3.10.12
-Git commit:          b6d0433a
+Git commit:          da816542
-Built:               Thu, Apr 13, 2023 5:34 PM
+Built:               Thu, Jul 13, 2023 2:05 PM
 OS/Arch:             darwin/arm64
-Profile:             default
+Profile:              local
-Server type:         cloud
+Server type:         ephemeral
+Server:
+  Database:          sqlite
+  SQLite version:    3.42.0
 ```
 </div>

 ## Windows installation notes

-Prefect supports running Prefect flows on Windows.

-!!! note "Prefect on Windows requires Python 3.8 or later"
-    Make sure to use Python 3.8 or higher when running a Prefect agent on Windows.

-You can install and run Prefect as described above via Windows PowerShell, the Windows Command Prompt, or [`conda`](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html).
-Note that, after installation, you may need to manually add the Python local packages `Scripts` folder to your `Path` environment variable.
+You can install and run Prefect via Windows PowerShell, the Windows Command Prompt, or [`conda`](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html).
+After installation, you may need to manually add the Python local packages `Scripts` folder to your `Path` environment variable.

 The `Scripts` folder path looks something like this (the username and Python version may be different on your system):